ZimbiX/pathfinder-elm/README.md

 ### Todo

-- Refactor to provide an event for the popup dismiss button
-- Backend to store game state
+- Prevent caching of HTTP requests - add header
 - Sync game state with backend
   - Instantly replay game history upon page reload part-way through a game (no animation)
     - Figure out how to resume as the right player - some form of login?
   - Receive an event from the opponent and apply it as normal interaction (with animation), while local interaction for the opponent is disabled
     - Generate UUID to identify the game on init
-    - Poll for new version number of game state
+    - Apply the new events after receiving updated game state
-    - When there is a new version, fetch the full game state, and apply the new events
     - Keep track of how many events have been applied (same as version number?), to determine which incoming events are new
     - Encode each event as a single character to minimise network usage
       - `^v<>`: moves
       - `s`: switch player
+- Refactor to provide an event for the popup dismiss button
 - Fix board flipping stretching sideways when widescreen
 - Switch mazes from being a tuple to `mazes.active` and `mazes.inactive`
 - Call `switchMazes` from somewhere better